-1 This procedure will only be necessary when
+1 This procedure will only be necessary when any part of the hydraulic system has been disconnected.

-disconnected.

 2 Referring to "Weekly checks", remove the fluid reservoir filler cap, and top-up with the specified fluid to the maximum level mark.